tanawadeatharva/BharatVECTO/User Manual/1-user-interface/F_VEH-Editor.md

 ###Retarder Losses

-If available a **Retarder Torque Loss Map** can be defined here to consider idling losses caused by the retarder.
+If a separate retarder is used in the vehicle a **Retarder Torque Loss Map** can be defined here to consider idling losses caused by the retarder.
-***Note: Do not use this function if the retarder's losses are already included in the Transmission Loss Maps!***

 Three options are available:
+: -   No retarder
-: -	Included in Transmission Loss Maps: Use this if the [Transmission Loss Maps](#transmission-loss-map) already include retarder losses.
+-	Included in Transmission Loss Maps: Use this if the [Transmission Loss Maps](#transmission-loss-map) already include retarder losses.
 -   Primary Retarder (before gearbox): The rpm ratio is relative to the engine speed
 -   Secondary Retarder (after gearbox): The rpm ratio is relative to the cardan shaft speed

-Both, primary and secondary retarders, require an [Retarder Loss Torque Input File (.vrlm)](#retarder-loss-torque-input-file-.vrlm).
+Both, primary and secondary retarders, require an [Retarder Torque Loss Input File (.vrlm)](#retarder-loss-torque-input-file-.vrlm).

 ###Cross Wind Correction Options

 Four different options are available:
-: -  No Correction
--  Speed dependent (User-defined)
+: -  No Correction: The specified CdxA value is used to compute the air drag, no cross-wind correction is applied
--  Speed dependent (Declaration Mode)
+-  Speed dependent (User-defined): The specified CdxA value is corrected depending on the vehicle's speed.
--  Vair & Beta Input
+-  Speed dependent (Declaration Mode): A uniformly distributed cross-wind is assumed and used for correcting the air-drag depending on the vehicle's speed
+-  Vair & Beta Input: Correction mode if the actual wind speed and wind angle relative to the vehicle have been measured.

+In delcaration mode the 'Speed dependent (Declaration Mode)' cross-wind correction is used.

 Depending on the chosen mode either a [Speed Dependent Cross Wind Correction Input File (.vcdv)](#speed-dependent-cross-wind-correction-input-file-.vcdv) or a [Vair & Beta Cross Wind Correction Input File (.vcdb)](#speed-dependent-cross-wind-correction-input-file-.vcdv) must be defined.
 For details see [Cross Wind Correction](#cross-wind-correction).